 - Students repeating nursing courses must repeat both theoretical, clinical, and laboratory components of the course.

-- Students readmitted who have not been continuously enrolled in clinical courses must submit a new criminal background check and physical exam form.
+- Students readmitted who have not been continuously enrolled in clinical courses must submit a new criminal background check, urine drug screen and physical exam form.

 - Readmitted students must complete all graduation requirements in effect for the program at the time of readmission.